2008 American Le Mans Series: Schedule

+The schedule initially consisted of the same 12 races as the previous season.
 The Lone Star Grand Prix was originally scheduled to take place on April 26.
 However, following the merger of the Champ Car World Series and Indy Racing League, the Champ Car Grand Prix of Houston event was initially cancelled.
 The American Le Mans Series race, as well as the support races, were later cancelled on March 3.